Frequently Asked Questions—SSHRC Postdoctoral Fellowships

 Will I need to reside near the institution with which I am affiliated?

 SSHRC does not have a residency requirement; however, keep in mind that among the goals of the fellowship are the development and expansion of personal research networks and the broadening of teaching experience.
 Your relationship with your institution and supervisor should be consistent with the needs of your project and the goals of the fellowship.
-You may want to consult the institution of affiliation, as it may have residency requirements.
+Consider consulting the institution of affiliation, as it might have residency requirements.

 What constitutes a “completed” PhD?